TIBCOSoftware/snappydata/docs/configuring_cluster/configuring_cluster.md

 <a id="ssl"></a>
 ## SSL Setup for Client-Server
+<TODO> is this section in the right place? is there a JDBC/ODBC section?
+Some section for security ?

 SnappyData store now has support for Thrift protocol that provides functionality equivalent to JDBC/ODBC protocols and can be used to access the store from other languages that are not yet supported directly by SnappyData.
 In the command-line, SnappyData locators and servers accept the `-thrift-server-address` and -`thrift-server-port` arguments to start a Thrift server.

 The thrift servers use the Thrift Compact Protocol by default which is not SSL enabled.
 When using the snappy-start-all.sh script, these properties can be specified in the *conf/locators* and *conf/servers* files in the product directory like any other locator/server properties.